To do list for Spanish real-time VAT reporting (SII)

 Send us an email if you want to receive our complete questionnaire, including applicable legislation in English and all XML data requirements, also in English.

-After July, the authorities will check all VAT numbers and names in your report against their official VAT number database.
+Spanish real-time VAT reporting implementation gives the authorities a posibility to check all VAT numbers and names in your report against their official VAT number database.
 Any difference will give an error message that needs to be corrected.
 If a health-check in your ERP master data is not done on time, we expect this requirement to produce multiple errors on your first reports, with the corresponding delays, penalties, etc.

 The authorities have created a platform to check all your VAT numbers before July.
 In Marosa, we created a template file that can be uploaded easily into this platform once it is completed with your master data.
 We can help you uploading the file with our digital certificate and converting the results into a Project management table to follow up on the corrections needed.